 Here’s the good news you’ve been waiting for.

 Surgical Direct provides a mobile cataract service that not only provides your facility with the latest cataract technology without spending a dollar of capital funds, but we also manage the entire lens process for you!

-In addition to supplying state-of-the-art cataract equipment, disposable supplies, and an ‘on-the-ball’ technician, we manage over 50 in-house lens consignments from 3 different lens manufactures, including back-up and specialty lenses like Torics & Multi-Focals.
+In addition to supplying state-of-the-art cataract equipment, disposable supplies, and an ‘on-the-ball’ technician, we manage over 50 in-house lens consignments from 3 different lens manufacturers, including back-up and specialty lenses like Torics & Multi-Focals.

 Our in-house full-time lens & inventory manager has been managing our lens processes for over 7 years.
-He spends a considerable amount of time every week on followup with doctors’ offices, coordinating needed lenses for every surgery day, and ensuring we provide the right lens for every patient.
+He spends a considerable amount of time every week on follow-up with doctors’ offices, coordinating needed lenses for every surgery day, and ensuring we provide the right lens for every patient.
 If a lens exists and the surgeon asks for it, we can provide it.
 We take care of all lens requests from the surgeon’s office, lens ordering, special ordering, consignment replenishments, shipping, receiving, and re-stocking.

 How much time does your lens management take away from your week?

 Call us today and let us take this off your plate!
 You can try our services first hand for FREE.
 Sign up for our Free Demo Day and experience Surgical Direct first hand at no charge. (see demo day page for full details).